SAFE-Stack/docs/docs/quickstart.md

 2. Open a command prompt
 3. Enter `dotnet new -i SAFE.Template` to install the [SAFE project template](template-overview.md)
 4. Enter `dotnet new SAFE` to create a new SAFE project
-5. Enter `fake run build.fsx --target run` to build and run the app
+5. Enter `fake build --target run` to build and run the app

 Congratulations - after a short delay, you'll be presented with a basic SAFE application running in your browser!
 The application will by default run in "development mode", which means it automatically watch your project for changes; whenever you save a file in the client project it will refresh the browser **automatically**; if you save a file in the server project it will also restart the server in the background.